Elon Musk Is Maybe, Actually, Strangely, Going to Do This Mars Thing

 The village is now an expanding space town.
 There are more Airstreams, for spaceship workers who stay overnight, and a restaurant called Prancing Pony.
 (In J. R. R. Tolkien’s Middle-earth, an inn of the same name provisioned travelers before they embarked on a long journey.)
 Boca Chica “will grow by several thousand people over the next year or two,” Musk said in March, filling up with engineers, technicians, and support personnel “of all kinds.”
 In April, SpaceX threw a block party in the village, with a live band, and invited everyone, employees and remaining homeowners alike.
 Garcia-Johnson told me she enjoyed socializing with the SpaceX employees, some of whom live in the village themselves.
 But she can’t shake her uneasy feelings about the future of Boca Chica.
 Garcia-Johnson has owned her home here for nearly 30 years.
 “Scripture says ‘love thy neighbor,’ and if SpaceX is my neighbor, I guess I have to love SpaceX,” she told me.

 If Boca Chica becomes a 21st-century spaceport, the last stop on Earth before Mars, it is difficult to imagine SpaceX tolerating straggling residents.
 Musk recently said that he would donate $20 million to schools in Cameron County, where Boca Chica is located, and $10 million to Brownsville, the nearest city, for “downtown revitalization.”
 Some of the homeowners here have feared that county officials, who are thrilled about SpaceX’s presence, could take over their properties through eminent domain.
 Using that power to make way for a private spaceport—rather than, say, a highway or a stadium—would be unusual, but not a surprise.
 SpaceX has launched hundreds of little satellites into Earth’s orbit without much input from the rest of Earth’s inhabitants.
-Musk has rarely faced resistance in his attempts to shape the world around him, and this world could be just the beginning.
+Musk has rarely faced insurmountable resistance in his attempts to shape the world around him, and this world could be just the beginning.

 The first city on Mars, according to Musk, will be made of pressurized glass domes.
 No breathable air on the red planet, after all.
 After that, Musk has said, we’ll terraform Mars to make the planet resemble Earth.
 Musk is, obviously, mostly focused on the getting-there part, and his living-there plan sometimes seems almost cavalier.
 In a 2019 interview with Popular Mechanics, he called life on Mars “quite manageable.”
 “But the planning that will have gone into knowing what you’re going to do when you get there—for food, for water, for fuel,” the journalist interviewing him said, apparently giving Musk some room to address potential challenges.
 “Once you get there,” Musk replied, “that stuff is relatively straightforward.”
 Other times, he is more direct about the scale of the effort and the risks it entails.
 “It’s an arduous and dangerous journey where you may not come back alive, but it’s a glorious adventure,” Musk said at a recent speaking event.